Brown Bess: The Land Pattern muskets

 From the seventeenth century to the early years of the eighteenth century, most nations did not specify standards for military firearms.
 Firearms were individually procured by officers or regiments as late as 1745, and were often custom-made to the tastes of the purchaser.
 As the firearm gained ascendancy on the battlefield, this lack of standardisation led to increasing difficulties in the supply of ammunition and repair materials.
 To address these difficulties, armies began to adopt standardised "patterns".
 A military service selected a "pattern musket" to be stored in a "pattern room".
 There it served as a reference for arms makers, who could make comparisons and take measurements to ensure that their products matched the standard.

 Stress-bearing parts of the Brown Bess, such as the barrel, lockwork, and sling-swivels, were customarily made of iron, while other furniture pieces such as the butt plate, trigger guard and ramrod pipe were found in both iron and brass.
 It weighed around 10 lb and it could be fitted with a 17 in triangular cross-section bayonet.
-The weapon did not have sights, although the bayonet lug doubled as a crude front sight.
+The weapon had a single fore-sight, but no rear sights. this doubled as a bayonet lock.
+This is often mistakenly referred to as a "bayonet lug" but this is a modern nomenclature - contemporary sources refer to this as a "sight" and cite its positioning to be intentional for aiming.

 The earliest models had iron fittings, but these were replaced by brass in models built after 1736.
 Wooden ramrods were used with the first guns but were replaced by iron ones, although guns with wooden scouring sticks were still issued to troops on American service until 1765 and later to loyalist units in the American Revolution.
 Wooden ramrods, also called scouring sticks, were also used in the Dragoon version produced from 1744 to 1771 for Navy and Marine use.

 The accuracy of the Brown Bess was fair, as with most other muskets.
 In 1811, in London, a test shooting was conducted at the site.
 The target was a wooden shield the size of an infantry or a cavalry line.
 The results of the practice were as follows: at a distance of 100 yd 53% hits, 200 yd 30% hits, 300 yd 23% hits.
 The accuracy of the Brown Bess was in line with most other smoothbore muskets of the 18th to 19th centuries.
 But it should be borne in mind that this is the result of shooting by ordinary soldiers who had little training.
 Soldiers of light infantry had more training, and were taught accurate shooting.

 The Brown Bess was used not only in the line infantry, but also light infantry, as well as Rogers' Rangers, hunters, skirmishers, Indians and many other irregular troops who used non-standard tactics.